xcart/xcart-docs/_pages/kb_en/products/adding_products.md

 *   **Available for backorder**: This field is only available if X-Cart's [Backorder / Preorder](https://market.x-cart.com/addons/backorder-preorder.html?sl=en&utm_source=XC5admin&utm_medium=addons_list_installed&utm_campaign=XC5admin "Adding products") addon is active; it enables you to specify that the current product can be purchased even when it is out of stock.
 After enabling the "Available for backorder" option, you will also be able to set a backorder label for the product and to limit the backorder quantity (see below).

 *   **Backorder label**: This field is only available if the previous setting ("Available for backorder") is enabled.
-It enables you to add a message regarding the backordering of the current product which your store visitors will see attached to this product in product lists and on the product page when the product is out of stock.
+It allows you to add a message regarding the backordering of the current product which your store visitors will see attached to this product in product lists and on the product page when the product is out of stock.
 You can insert the number of units available for backordering into this message by using the "%number%" placeholder; for example: "You can backorder up to %number% items."

 *   **Limit the backorder quantity**: This field is only available if the setting "Available for backorder" is enabled.
-It enables you to set the maximum number of units of the current product that a customer can purchase on backorder.
+It allows you to specify that only a limited number of units of the current product can be purchased on backorder, and to specify the maximum limit via the **Max. backorder quantity** field (appears when the "Limit the backorder quantity" option is enabled).

 _Shipping_